Gangtey Lodge, Phobjikha Valley

 •All of our produce is sourced as locally as possible, with very little imported from outside of Bhutan

-•Outdoor dining experiences around the valley (casual picnics or full BBQ lunches)
+•Outdoor dining experiences around the valley (casual picnics or High Tea) and the private Woodshed venue for Brunches and Dinners

 • We offer our guests a wide range of professional spa treatments in the comfort of their suite.
 The suites are large enough for 2 persons to enjoy a massage in their room and soaking in the feature bath after their treatment